Post-buckling behaviour of a growing elastic rod: Discussion

 Multiplicative heterogeneity with respect to three different material properties was then considered: the foundation stiffness, the rod stiffness, and growth.
 A modified weakly nonlinear analysis showed that in each case the heterogeneity served to translate the bifurcation point, but did not alter its nature.
 Explicit relations for the shift in bifurcation allowed us to determine how the form of the heterogeneity influences the direction and degree of the translation.
 For example, the simplest relation appeared with heterogeneity in the foundation stiffness, in which case the greatest effect occurs when the heterogeneity is aligned with the square of the buckling mode.
 This reflects the intuitive notion that weakening the foundation attachment in regions where the uniform rod deforms maximally has the strongest impact.

 To complement the weakly nonlinear analysis, the full nonlinear system was solved with numerical continuation; this enabled us to investigate the post-buckling behaviour for more pronounced heterogeneity and at large growth values.
 A common feature was an induced `asymmetry' of the buckled shape.
 With heterogeneous foundation stiffness, softer (stiffer) parts of the foundation give rise to increased (decreased) rod amplitudes, as might be expected.
 With heterogeneity in rod stiffness, the situation is less straightforward.
 Softer parts of the rod are more easily curved, and thus it might be reasonable to expect such regions to correspond to higher amplitude; however, compression is also less costly in the soft regions.
 In all cases we have examined, the rod flattens through compression in the soft regions, a deformation that increases stretching energy, but is compensated by a decrease in both bending and foundation energies.
 Here, the assumption of extensibility is crucial, as compression is not permitted in an inextensible model.
 Indeed, a direct comparison of an inextensible and extensible model post-buckling revealed significant morphological differences, highlighting the importance of a critical assessment of when the inextensible assumption is warranted.
 In the case of non-homogeneous growth, we showed that even with zero net growth, heterogeneity, interpreted as a redistribution of rod material from spatial regions with decreased $\gamma$ to those with increased $\gamma$, can significantly impact the post-buckling behaviour.
 The general trend is not surprising: the rod flattens in regions where material is lost.
 What is perhaps surprising is that the distribution of material seems to play as important a role in the shape evolution as the total amount of material added through growth.

-Having examined the effect of heterogeneity on post-buckled shape, we investigated the extent to which these heterogeneities can be characterised.
-Growth heterogeneity produces disparate regions of tension (where growth is reduced) and compression (where growth is increased).
-These regions, and in principle the heterogeneity itself, are amenable to detection through cutting experiments that release residual stresses.
-Heterogeneity in foundation stiffness is manifest through regions of increased amplitude and decreased foundation energy.
-Again, such regions may in principle be experimentally detectable through release of compression, in this case by separating the rod from the foundation.